 He also replaced the sides and bottom pieces.

 I gave the piece a light sanding with Gator 220 grit sandpaper.
 Just enough to scuff it up so that the paint would adhere better.
 After, I wiped the piece down with tacky paper to remove any dust that was left from sanding.
 I then gave it a good cleaning with vinegar and water.

 The stain I chose was Dark Walnut by Minwax for the wood.
 It is my favorite color stain!
 I gave all the new wood a coat of stain using a cheap bristle brush to get in all the nook and crannies, wiping off any excess with a lint-free cloth.

 I painted two light coats of the chalk paint, allowing a 24-hour drying period between coats.
 I know that seems like a long time, but I have found that it gives the piece a more durable finish.
 Remember, two light coats are better than one thick coat.

 After the paint and stain were completely dry, I felt it was, well, too blue.
 I decided to apply an antique glaze to give it an old feel and tone down the blue.

 Before applying the glaze, always apply your topcoat.
 If you do not, the glaze will seep into your paint color and look dirty.
 My go-to topcoat is Polycrylic by Minwax.
 Applying the topcoat first also gives you more control over the glaze.

 The glaze is very easy to use.
 I use two cloths, one slightly dampened.
 The dry cloth is to apply the glaze and the dampened cloth is to remove any excess glaze.

 We then attached the beadboard back.
 I purchased two doorknobs from D. Lawless Hardware.
 I love this company!
 Their hardware is affordable, and they have a superb selection!

-And here she is!
+And here is the repurposed tv stand!
 Can you believe the difference?